FarronF/limerick-council-meetings/meetings/2019/03/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th February 2019.md

 of pupils, pedestrians and motorists.
 He also noted that 91 of the 167 pupils walk to and from

 school.
-He mentioned that proposed upgrade roadworks on the R515 offers an ideal--- 2
+He mentioned that proposed upgrade roadworks on the R515 offers an ideal
+---
+2

 opportunity to put warning lights, speed detectors and a pedestrian crossing in place for